Next Home

 My sensibility has always been that of a fine arts artist, and my comic work, like my stand-alone drawings, look at their best full scale hanging on a well-lit gallery wall.

 Comics from this period are of an exoteric nature; and as my mind was exploding with ideas, I crammed a great many of them into every page.
-I made few comics in this horizontal format after Epic Dermis n1 was published.
+Few comics were made in this horizontal format after Epic Dermis n1 was published.

 Mumpx | Dogs and pirates.